esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 In the previous lesson we learned how Word2Vec can be used to represent words as vectors.
-Having these representations allows us to apply operations directly on the vectors that have a direct mapping to some syntactic and semantic properties of words; such as the cases of analogies or finding synonyms.
-These vectors can also be used as **features** that can be used by classifiers to predict any supervised NLP task.
+Having these representations allows us to apply operations directly on the vectors that have numerical properties that can be mapped to some syntactic and semantic properties of words; such as the cases of analogies or finding synonyms.
+Once we transform words into vectors, these can also be used as **features** for classifiers that can be trained predict any supervised NLP task.

 The main drawback of Word2Vec is that each word is represented in isolation, and unfortunately that is not how language works.
 Words get their meanings based on the specific context in which they are used (take for example polysemy, the cases where the same word can have very different meanings depending on the context); therefore, we would like to have richer vector representations of words that also integrate context into account in order to obtain more powerful representations.